Beat 'em Up

 - Mother Russia Bleeds

 - Mutation Nation

 - Nekketsu Oyako

 - Night Slashers, a zombie-slaying beat 'em up that predated Zombie Revenge by several years.

 - Ninja Baseball Bat Man, the general concept and initial designs were made in America with the intent of it being the follow-the-leader platformer game; It was sent to Japan for programming, and when it came back, it became "Power Rangers WITH BASEBALL!".

 - NieR: Automata, combined with Action RPG and some Bullet Hell segments

 - The Ninja Warriors

-- Oni is a rare 3D example, with a bit of third-person shooter mixed in.
+- Oni, with a bit of third-person shooter mixed in.

 - Panzer Bandit, a Guardian Heroes-esque beat 'em up by Fill-in Café.